dyang01/ECE4872_IoTKeyboard/README.md

 # ECE4872_IoTKeyboard
-Repository to store any files for the various hardware components of our project
+Repository to store any files for the various hardware components of our project such as the PCB files and the 3D printing files

 These include:
 1. CAD files for the PCB
-2. anything else?
+2. 3D Printing Files for the enclosure

 Three of the following repositories are used for the IoTKeyboard.
 They provide the schematic and layout parts used in KiCad: